CarloVelarde/ObfuscatePro/Readme.md

 `pip install -r requirements.txt`

-### Setup Program
+#### Run Program

-This utility works as objects.
+This utility has an object oriented design.
 Each model (GPT, GEMINI) has its own class.
-To set up you can do
+To set up you can do:

 ```python
 from models.gemini_model import GeminiModel